novifinancial/serde-reflection/serde-generate/README.md

 saved on disk.

-Assuming that a `serde_reflection::Registry` object has been serialized in a YAML file `test.yaml`, the following command will generate python class definitions and write them into `test.py`.
+Assuming that a `serde_reflection::Registry` object has been serialized in a YAML file `test.yaml`, the following command will generate Python class definitions and write them into `test.py`.

 ```bash
 cargo run -p serde-generate -- --language python3 test.yaml > test.py